Select region & language

 English

+ABB is committed to ensuring the health, safety, and protection of people who come into contact with our products and business.
 Doing business with integrity and transparency means responsibly sourcing materials and services.
-ABB is committed to ensuring the health, safety, and protection of people who come into contact with our products and business.
 We require high social, environmental, and human rights standards among our suppliers.
-Managing our obligations in relation to Conflict Minerals is a part of this corporate responsibility.
+Managing our obligations in relations to Responsible Minerals is a part of this corporate responsibility.

-In partnership with our suppliers, we are committed to using in our products tin, tungsten, tantalum, and gold which has been legally and ethically sourced.
+In partnership with our suppliers, we are committed to using in our products tin, tungsten, tantalum, gold and other minerals of concern which have been legally and ethically sourced.

 ABB’s efforts to source minerals responsibly are reinforced by the ABB Policy on Conflict Minerals and our continued collaboration with the Responsible Minerals Initiative (RMI), which works to encourage smelters and refiners to undergo audits aligned with OECD guidelines.